calcmogul/controls-engineering-in-frc/README.md

 ~/frc/state-space-guide).

 The referenced derivations for the Kalman filter could be added as an appendix since they aren't that long.
-Does referencing them help the document at all?
+Does referencing them help the book at all?

 Include info from ~/frc/state-space-guide/LQR-derivs.pdf for optimal control/LQR derivations and LQR phase margin proof.